arackaf/mongo-graphql-starter/README.md

 app.listen(3000);
 ```

-Now `http://localhost:3000/graphql` should, assuming the database above exists, and has data, allow you to run basic queries.
+Now `http://localhost:3000/graphql` should, assuming the database above exists, and has data, allow you to run queries.

 ![Image of graphiQL](docs-img/graphiQL-running.png)